EvidentlyCube/TW5-AutoComplete/TEST_CASES.md

 * [✅] Selecting with enter works
 * [✅] Selecting with mouse works
 * [✅] Selecting with mouse does not steal focus
+* [✅] Selecting puts the caret at the expected location
 * [✅] Closing with escape works
 * [✅] Closing with escape does not trigger question to cancel editing the draft
+* [✅] Closing by changing focus works
 * [✅] Moving cursor behind the starting point closes the completion
 * [✅] Auto complete opens at correct position
+* [✅] Navigating up/down in auto complete triggered in sidebar search should not change the selection in search results
 * [✅] When opened in a new window:
 	* [✅] Auto Completion opens only in the window that has the focus
 	* [✅] Auto complete opens at correct position